claudia-miranda/pandas_data_sorting_examples/README.md

 # pandas_data_sorting_examples
-A couple of examples of how to use the Pandas library to sort and manipulate datasetss
+A couple of examples of how to use the Pandas library to sort and manipulate datasets.